nobiot/emacsql-sqlite.exe/README.md

 - Length: 1171169
 - Name: emacsql-sqlite.exe
 - My machine's CPU: Intel i7-8650U 64-bit
-- Windows OS 64-bit (so I believe the binary was compiled as x86-64 compatible)
+- Windows OS 64-bit (so I believe the binary is compiled as x86-64 compatible)
 - `gcc` version 10.2.0

 You can use PowerShell on your Windows machine to check the hash of the file.
 For example, if the exe file is in your Download